seanmurphy1661/yeager/README.md

 *name:* name of column that will be tested.
 - for csv files, a column in the header must match or the entire test is rejected

+*range:* specifies a numeric range
+- range is specified as an array '[min,max]'

 *regex:* a regular expression compatible with the Python pe library.

+*required:* specifies if content must be present
+- True: Zero length strings are flagged as a finding
+- False: Zero length strings are allowed

+*width:* specifies column size properties
+- width is specified as an array '[min,max]'

 *type:* specifies a datatype check. default datatype is string.
 Valid types:
 - string - no validation
 - date - use dateutil.parse to check for date datatype conformance
 - number - use regex to verify number data type
 - money - use regex to verify money format

-*range:* specifies a numeric range
-- range is specified as an array '[min,max]'

-*width:* specifies column size properties
-- width is specified as an array '[min,max]'

 ## Example file.yaml
 ```